JorDunn/audio-test/README.md

 	???
 	profit!

-This little program should compile just fine on OSX and Linux with SFML 2.1+.
+This little program should compile just fine on OSX and Linux with SFML 2.1+ (Windows is untested).
 Enjoy!

 ## Notes
-* This will not compile on _ANY_ system with a SFML below 2.1!
+* This will not compile on _ANY_ system with a SFML/CSFML below 2.1!
 * [SFML supported audio formats](https://github.com/LaurentGomila/SFML/wiki/FAQ#wiki-audio-formats)
-* Don't panic if you see it say "Could not reach update server..."!
-The version checking code does not currently work completely.
-I'll be finishing it up over the course of winter break.